expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 - In the production mode (`--no-dev`), reload is not supported.
 You have to restart (i.e., run `expo start --no-dev --web` again) to rebuild the page.
 - You might need to use the [next-transpile-modules](https://github.com/martpie/next-transpile-modules) plugin to transpile certain third-party modules in order for them to work (such as Emotion).
 - Only the Next.js default page-based routing is supported.
-- [Web push notifications](../../guides/push-notifications) are not yet supported.

 ## Learn more about Next.js